gliech/create-github-secret-action/README.md

 ![release](https://github.com/gliech/create-github-secret-action/workflows/release/badge.svg)

-This action can create or updates a GitHub repository secret.
+This action can be used to create or update a GitHub repository secret.

 ## Usage